akshanshmaurya/GenRefactorer/server/README.md

 # GenRefactorer Backend

 Local HTTP service that powers the GenRefactorer VS Code extension.

+> **Note**: As of version 0.0.2, the GenRefactorer extension supports **direct integration with the Google Gemini API**.
+This server is now **optional** and primarily used for the experimental MCP bridge or if you prefer a self-hosted proxy.

 It exposes a `/refactor` endpoint compatible with the extension's request/response contract.

 ## Setup